 The difficulty of the game increases slightly with each sheep you successfully land on the moon.
 There are 22 sheep in total to save.

 That’s it.
 Nothing fancy or groundbreaking.
-The main point of starting with such a simple game was to get me started with basic game development concepts like moving a player around, having enemies, hit boxes, keeping score, increasing difficulty, animations, images, music, sound effects and so on.
+The main point of starting with such a simple game was to become familiar with basic game development concepts like moving a player around, having enemies, hit boxes, keeping score, increasing difficulty, animations, images, music, sound effects and so on.

 The game basically started off using the example from the first game tutorial in the Godot docs.
 I was able to use the learnings from that tutorial to know what I needed to add, remove or tweak to get my desired result.